skipkayhil/rails/guides/source/active_record_basics.md

 A call to `user.save` will commit the record to the database.

-Finally, if a block is provided, both `create` and `new` will yield the new object to that block for initialization:
+Finally, if a block is provided, both `create` and `new` will yield the new object to that block for initialization, while only `create` will persist the resulting object to the database:

 ```ruby
 user = User.new do |u|